w3c/wai-website/collections/_perspective-videos/index.id.md

 title_html: "Video Perspekftif Aksesibilitas Web:<br>Jelajahi Dampak dan Manfaatnya bagi Semua Orang"
 nav_title: "Gambaran Umum Video Perspektif"
 lang: id # Change "en" to the translated-language shortcode
-last_updated: 2023-11-20 # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2023-06-05 # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 0

-translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+translation:
+  outdated: true
+  draft: true
+  last_updated: 2023-11-20

+translators:
   - name: "Fri Rasyidi"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors:
 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

+github:
+  label: wai-perspective-videos

 permalink: /perspective-videos/id # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /perspective-videos/ # Do not change this